Outside the dark, noisy café, a woman sat on the pavement.

 as they row themselves slowly through eternity.

 This post is an excerpt from the Seasons Newsletter.
-If you would like to receive the Newsletter in your in box, you may sign up on the Home page of this website and receive a free audio meditation.
+If you would like to receive the Newsletter in your in box, you may sign up on the Home Page of this website and receive a free audio meditation.